filipegmedeiros/IMD0904_Carduino_project/README.md

 ---------------------------------------------------------------------------------------------------

- ##  What whe goal with Project
+ ##  What we goal with this project
 <p> Developing a functional robot with possible applications on heavy duty carrying robots,
-where the distance keeping is important for the operator's safety</p>
+where distance keeping is important for the operator's safety</p>

 ---------------------------------------------------------------------------------------------------